JorDindi/Coolpaca-Brainfuck/README.md

    - Experiment with different positions of \(A\) and \(B\) on the original circle.
    - Observe how the circle traced by \(P'\) changes and analyze the relationship between the positioning of \(A\) and \(B\) and the new circle’s center and radius.

----

-## Final Thoughts

-This challenge not only tests your understanding of vector operations and reflections but also deepens your insight into geometric transformations.
-A complete solution involves:
-- A rigorous vector derivation of the reflection formula.
-- Algebraic manipulation to reframe \(P'\) in a way that reveals a constant distance from a fixed point.
-- A dynamic verification in GeoGebra that reinforces the algebraic findings.

-Feel free to experiment further by exploring variations such as rotating the reflection line or investigating other isometries.

-**Happy constructing and proving!**